PuzzleBoss/puzzleboss-openfl-sdk/README.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />

-Enter your game information in the Settings.hx file, this information is used in the analytics requests.
+Enter your game information in the Settings.hx file, this information is used in the analytics requests and as the default info for using the AppLink class to open whatever appstore.

 Create a 'share' image for your game when it is shared on eg Pinterest and upload it somewhere

-Initialize classes if necessary
+Initialize classes

     CrossPromotion.intialize();
     Images.initialize();